- Search The Registry

 *The birth of Grace Bustill Douglass is celebrated on this date in 1782.
 She was a Black abolitionist and women's rights advocate.

-He was a founder of Philadelphia's Free African Society.
+He was the founder of Philadelphia's Free African Society.
 In 1797, he opened up a school for Black children.
 Growing up in Philadelphia allowed Douglass and her siblings to attend one of the few schools for Black children during her time.
-She was also able to learn a trade, millinery, and she subsequently opened up a millinery shop on Arch Street next to her father's bakery.
-In 1803, at the age of 21, she married Robert Douglass, a wealthy barber from St Kitts in the West Indies, and they had six children together.
+She also learned a trade, millinery, and she subsequently opened up a millinery shop on Arch Street next to her father's bakery.
+In 1803, at 21, she married Robert Douglass, a wealthy barber from St Kitts in the West Indies, and they had six children together.

 Not much is known of four of her children, but Sarah and Robert Jr. are well documented.
 Elizabeth was their eldest daughter; she died young after attending a private school for a few years, being forced to leave the school because the parents of the white students complained.
 This led Douglass, along with family friend James Forten, to open up a school of their own.
 This school, along with private tutors, was where Sarah, Robert, and their other siblings all received their extensive educations.
 Sarah went on to become a famous abolitionist and teacher like her mother, and Robert was a well-known portrait painter.

 For this reason, all of Douglass's children, except Sarah, left the Friends and joined their father at the First African Presbyterian Church.
 It was from her life of privilege that Douglass decided to dedicate her life to helping less fortunate people.
 Douglass and her daughter Sarah met and developed a close friendship with Lucretia Mott and the Grimké sisters, Angelina and Sarah.
 This friendship eventually led them to create the Philadelphia Female Anti-Slavery Society after they were not permitted to become members of the Anti-Slavery Society in Philadelphia because they were women.
 Society was involved in different social issues and the abolitionist movement.
 They fought against slavery and racial and gender discrimination.